Free Consultation with An Experienced Attorney to Handle Your Petition for Expungement

 There are a number of specific factors which may or may not impact whether you may have offenses on your criminal record removed.
 Contact us today for a free initial consultation to discuss whether or not your record is eligible for expungement in Massachusetts.

 When you are convicted of a crime, your criminal record may follow you for the rest of your life.
 A criminal record creates difficulties when applying for a job, renting an apartment, securing a mortgage for a home, obtaining government benefits or a loan, or applying for continued education.
 One option made available to people with less serious criminal convictions is to make a formal request to have their criminal record sealed.

 Regardless of whether or not you plead guilty, an experienced Boston Record Sealing lawyer can prepare and present motions (or “petitions”) to seal your criminal record.
 Having your criminal record sealed would allow you more privacy when applying for certain types of jobs or housing.
 Every situation is different and that is why it is important to retain an attorney experienced in sealing criminal records.
-The law firm of Gerald J. Noonan has that experience and expertise.
+The Law Offices of Gerald J. Noonan has that experience and expertise.

 Convictions for a felony crime have a fifteen year wait period before you’re allowed to seal the record for that felony offense.
 Misdemeanor convictions have a ten year waiting period.
 A continuance without a finding or CWOF is considered a conviction for the purposes of sealing records.
 However, a judge has the discretion to shorten the waiting periods for a continuance without a finding.
 The judge is most likely to consider shortening the period for CWOF’s if probation didn’t accompany the continuance without a finding.